jszor/project-final/README.md

 # Final Project

-BrainPet is a tamagotchi-like app where the goal is to keep your virtual pet alive by tending to its needs.
+BrainPet is a tamagotchi-like web app where the goal is to keep your virtual pet alive by tending to its needs.

 ## The problem